manfredspitze/python-ipo-model-starter/instructions.md

 - Review the resources and examples before you start writing any code for this lesson

-- Then follow the instructions in the `main.py` file
+- Then follow the instructions for writing your script in the `main.py` file (in this repo)

 - Also complete the coding challenges in the following files in this starter repository: